Accessibility statement

 Non compliance with the accessibility regulations

-HTML is used to format content this fails WCAG 2.1 success criterion 1.3.1 (Info and Relationships).
-We are working our way through these issues.
+HTML is used to format content this fails WCAG 2.2 success criterion 1.3.1 (Info and Relationships).
+We are working to fix this issue by 15 November 2025.

-Field label is not visible, this fails WCAG 2.1 success criterion 3.3.2 (Labels or Instructions We are working our way through these issues.
+Field label is not visible, this fails WCAG 2.2 success criterion 3.3.2 (Labels or Instructions.
+We are working to fix this issue by 15 November 2025.

 Disproportionate burden